lanl/singularity-eos/doc/sphinx/src/contributing.rst

 If you submit code to ``singularity-eos`` you own that code and you are responsible for understanding it.
-If code is submitted that the author does not understand, the author will be asked to resubmit changeset that they understand.
+If code is submitted that the author does not understand, the author will be asked to resubmit a changeset that they understand.

 Finally, please be cognizant of reviewer time and effort.
 Agentic AI